-Budapest Semester in Math, Hungary CYA: College Year in Athens, Greece TEAN: University of Newcastle, Australia TEAN: University of Otago, New Zealand
+UGA: Art in Cortona, Italy Budapest Semester in Math, Hungary CIMBA, Italy (Business) CYA: College Year in Athens, Greece DIS: Stockholm, Sweden Arcadia Abroad: Bond University, Australia DIS: Copenhagen, Denmark Arcadia Abroad: University of Otago, New Zealand

-- Application: Students apply for these affiliate programs through Furman's competitive online application process, which is includes: application questionnaires, an individual advising requirement, an interview with the affiliate program coordinator, and a check of Furman references.
+- Application: Students apply for these affiliate programs through Furman's competitive online application process, which is includes: application questionnaires, attending a required Study Away 101 or an individual advising session, an interview with the Study Away Office, and a check of Furman references.
 Once a student is approved by Furman, the student will need to complete an application directly to and be accepted by the affiliate program according to the program deadlines. - Cost: Students are billed for Furman tuition plus a \$1,000 study away fee.
 Depending on the affiliate agreement, room and board may also be billed by Furman (in which case the rates are the same as on campus), or students will select a room and/or board option provided by the provider and pay these costs directly to them.
-All other costs, including airfare, visa fees, meals not provided by the program, and School of Record fee, are the student's responsibility. - Financial Aid and Scholarships: Federal, State, and Furman aid can be applied towards Furman affiliate semester study away programs as if the student was on campus.
+All other costs, including airfare, visa fees, meals not provided by the program, are the student's responsibility. - Financial Aid and Scholarships: Federal, State, and Furman aid can be applied towards Furman affiliate semester study away programs as if the student was on campus.
 In order to apply eligible federal and state aid to their affiliate program, accepted students must complete a Furman Consortium Agreement, have it signed by Furman's Financial Aid office, and sent it to the affiliate program's billing office.
 Students may also be eligible to apply for scholarship through the affiliate program. - Transfer Credits: Students who participate in affiliate programs must obtain pre-approval for the anticipated courses to transfer in to Furman by completing a transfer credit authorization form the semester before departure.
 Please refer to the Academics section on transfer credits for additional information.
 Students must obtain a Transcript from a U.S. School of Record from their program.